 I’ve recently started doing handmade home shopping parties selling some of the goods from my shop, modeled after Tupperware or Mary Kay parties.
 I hosted the first party at my house in October 2009, and a few weeks later my friend Leslie hosted a party at a coffee shop here in New Orleans.

 Recently a reader on my blog commented to ask if I had any tips on getting started doing these shopping parties.
-I recommended www.craft-selling-parties.com, as I found a lot of great ideas and inspiration there, but now that I have two of these parties under my belt, I feel qualified to offer up some tips of my own:
+Now that I have two of these parties under my belt, I feel qualified to offer up some tips of my own:

 #1 – GIVE YOUR HOST GREAT INCENTIVES!

-After scouting the tips at craft-selling-parties.com, I decided to offer $25 in shop credit plus 10% of the total sales as shop credit to the hosts of my parties.
+After scouting some tips I found online, I decided to offer $25 in shop credit plus 10% of the total sales as shop credit to the hosts of my parties.
 If you make mainly one type of item, like jewelry or handbags, you might want to offer the host their choice of a certain type of earring or clutch, but since I carry such a wide variety of products, I thought that shop credit would be the easiest way to go.

 Think of these incentives as you would a booth fee at your local craft fair.
 The great part is that, unlike a craft fair, where you pay your fee and then have to make your money back, here you offer the hostess a percentage of your sales as shop credit.
 If she brings in lots of friends who buy lots of stuff, she does well too and gets freebies from you, but if the party ends up being a bust, you’re not out a ton of money.
 (But from my own experience, and the stories I’ve heard from more experienced handmade home shopping party aficionados, you’re more likely to do very well than not!)